madtomic/Maintenance-Manager--CB-Plugin/README.md

 pluginEnabled: successfully enabled! //Displayed when you enable a plugin.
 The plugin name will be just before it, no space needed.
 maintenanceAlreadyLaunched: The server is already in maintenance mode. //Displayed when /maintenance on is performed during a maintenance.
 noMaintenanceLaunched: Maintenance mode is already off. //Displayed when /maintenance off is performed when the maintenance mode is off.
+cpuUsage: CPU used at //Followed by the CPU usage percentage.
+ramUsage: RAM used at //Followed by the RAM usage.
+(Format: "x% || yMB")
 maxPlayersOnMaintenance: 10 //Must be an integer!
 The number of slots available during a maintenance
 maintenanceIcon: http://image.noelshack.com/fichiers/2014/19/1399387761-maintenancelogo.png //Check the adress two times before loading the config!
 disabledPlugins: [] //Take care when you modify the list!